domenichelfenstein/bike-rental-showcase/Readme.md

 Another aspect is the use of types such as `Result` in combination with the corresponding computational expression: Using this combination it is quite hard to write defective code.
 The only thing that can go wrong is if an operation misses something (e.g. the bike rent operation would not withdraw money from the users balance).
 Here I'm on the fence if tests actually help us developers.
-Because if we miss a sub task we might it miss it in the test as well.
+Because if we miss a sub task we might miss it in the test as well.
 However, this is up for debate.

 ### Issues
 I'm happy to get feedback for my code and tips how to improve it.
 Please be fair and behave nicely in the issues section.